openrelayxyz/plugeth-utils/docs/tracer.rst

 Map
 ***

-Next, a map of tracers to functions returning a ``core.TracerResult`` which will be implimented like so:
+Next, a map of tracers to functions returning a ``core.TracerResult`` which will be implemented like so:

 .. code-block:: Go